shashidwivedi/number-trivia/README.md

 # number-trivia
-A simple JavaScript app for getting trivia related to numbers using a [public API](http://numbersapi.com/)
+A simple JavaScript app for getting trivia related to numbers using a public API ([Numbers API](http://numbersapi.com/))